Frog of the Week

 Location: India

 There used to be just one species of Purple Frog until genetic tests showed there was another species: the Bhupathy’s Purple Frog.
 Some of the other differences between the two species are their calls and breeding seasons.
-Bhupathy’s Purple Frog breeds during the northeast monsoon while the Purple Frog breeds during the southwest monsoon.
+Bhupathy’s Purple Frog breeds just before the northeast monsoons (November and December) while the Purple Frog breeds during the southwest monsoon.

-The Bhupathy’s Purple Frog spends their life underground.
+The Bhupathy’s Purple Frog spends most of their life underground.
 They rarely come to the surface and its generally only to mate.
-The conservation status of the frog has not be accessed but the regular Purple Frog is listed as Endangered so its likely the Bhupathy’s Purple Frog isn’t doing well either.
+The frogs use seasonal streams created by pre-monsoon rain as a place to lay their eggs.
 The frog is named after Dr. Bhupathy Subramaniam, a famous herpetologist who died accidentally from a fall.

 Leave a Reply